One in five people who arrive at Northampton General Hospital’s A&E do so because they cannot see a GP, an independent survey suggests.

 And it announced it was conducting a survey of people using GP services in the autumn to find out more about the issues raised.

-A Healthwatch Northamptonshire spokesman said: “The report indicates that much more work needs to be done to ensure that health services are working together to make sure people have good access to alternatives to A&E, if their condition is not an emergency, and that the public know how to access those alternatives.
+A Healthwatch Northamptonshire spokesman said: “Much more work needs to be done to ensure that health services are working together to make sure people have good access to alternatives to A&E, if their condition is not an emergency, and that the public know how to access these.

 “The survey shows that a majority of people are trying to use alternatives to A&E, but that access to alternatives is difficult.”